bkanber/Slackadaisical/README.md

 The app will yell at you if you don't install a file with your slack token in it.

-Visit https://api.slack.com/web, scroll down, and generate a token for yourself.
+Visit https://api.slack.com/custom-integrations/legacy-tokens and generate a token for yourself.

 Then paste that token into `~/.slack_token` and all will be well.